AguaClara/Textbook/Textbook_Creation_Help/example_aguaclara_rst.rst

 * It has two items, the second item uses two lines. (note the indentation)

-1. This is a numbered list.
-2. It has two items too.

 #.
 This is a numbered list.
 #.
-It has two items too.
+It has two items.

-.. note:: if two lists are separated by a blank line only, then the two lists are not differentiated as you can see above.
+.. note:: if two lists are separated by a blank line only, then the two lists are not differentiated.

 .. _heading_figures: